acccoursera/gettingandcleaningdata/README.md

 5. Call the "run_analysis.R" from within an R environment

+    * If successful, the script will generate a file called "tidy.txt" in the same directory as the script

 NOTE: The script assumes that the dataset has been extracted to a sub-directory called *"UCI HAR Dataset"*.
 If this directory does not exist it will **not run correctly**.